Who was Mangal Pandey?

 - Hewson, a British Sergeant, soon arrived at the parade ground and gave Jemadar Ishwari Prasad, the Indian officer in charge of the quarter guard, the order to hold Mangal Pandey.

-- Hewson approached Pandey as he and Baugh were engaged in combat and made an attempt to seize him.
+- Hewson approached Pandey in combat and tried to seize him.
 But Pandey threw Hewson to the floor.
 After hearing the firing sound, other sepoys gathered around them, but they did not speak or take action.

 - A British soldier named Shaikh Paltu intervened during the altercation and attempted to save the two English police officers.
 The onlookers began tossing shoes and stones at Paltu’s back.
 When Shaikh Paltu summoned the guard for assistance, the soldiers threatened to hit him if he didn’t leave Pandey.

 - As soon as General Hearsey learned of the tragedy, he and his two officers descended to the ground.
-As soon as he got to the bottom, he told his two companions to take hold of Mangal Pandey and warned everyone else that he would shoot anyone who disobeyed.
+Upon reaching the bottom, he ordered his two companions to apprehend Mangal Pandey and threatened to shoot anyone who defied him.

 - His two soldiers obeyed him, starting to follow Mangal Pandey once he gave the order.
 Mangal Pandey pulled the gun’s trigger with the heel of his foot after putting the muzzle to his chest.
 He began to bleed, and this set fire to his regimental jacket.

-- Mangal Pandey was put on trial a week after the Barrackpore incident once he recovered from his injuries.
-He testified to the court that he rebelled against the British on his initiative and that no one had pushed him to do so.
+- The authorities put Mangal Pandey on trial a week after the Barrackpore incident once he had recovered from his injuries.
+He testified that he voluntarily rebelled against the British, independent of any external influence.

 - Additionally, he said that he had consumed alcohol.
 Along with Ishwari Prasad, who had instructed the Sikh members of the quarter-guard not to capture Pandey, the British authorities sentenced Mangal Pandey to death.

-- He was put to death on April 8, 1857, although Jemadar Ishwari Prasad was executed on April 21.
+- They put him to death on April 8, 1857, while they executed Jemadar Ishwari Prasad on April 21.